ixmanuel/creation-pods/README.md

 dependencies, dependency injection, inversion control, factory method

 ### Goal
-Stop using operator new inside methods.
+Stop using "new" operator inside methods.

 ### Benefits
-- Objects that instantiate other objects without new operator in their methods.
+- Objects that instantiate other objects without "new" operator in their methods.
 - Open dependency avoid a hard-coded one.
-- Autonomus injection avoid global dependency-injection-container.
+- Autonomus injection avoids global dependency-injection-container.
 - Simple code is maintainable code.

 ### Hacks because of limitation of the language
-- Convenience constructors are implemented with static methods but at the end, always call to the main constructor.
+- Convenience constructors are implemented with static methods because php doesn't provide overloading, but at the end, they always call to the main constructor.
+Thus, they are composable. (new Object) do the same as (Object::new)

 ### Advantages of the language
-- Referencing of classes and interfaces with its namespace
+- Referencing of classes and interfaces with its namespace.

 ### Alternatives
-- Usage of mapping or anonymous classes.
+- Usage of mapping or anonymous classes (tests cover this case).
 - Passing empty objects that create those who are fully identifiable.

 ### Here is an example that reconstitutes an entity from a data store.